1117th F1 GRAND PRIX | 94th ITALIAN GRAND PRIX | 74th GRAND PRIX AT MONZA

 WHICH TYRE COMPOUNDS WILL BE USED AT THE 2024 ITALIAN GRAND PRIX?

-Pirelli are yet to announce which tyre compounds will be used at the 2024 Italian Grand Prix.
-The C3, C4 and C5 compounds were used in 2023.
+Pirelli will supply the C3, C4 and C5 tyre compounds to be used at the 2024 Italian Grand Prix.
+The C3, C4 and C5 compounds were also used in 2023.

 WHAT HAPPENED LAST TIME AT THE ITALIAN GRAND PRIX?